-Greencross is Australia's largest employer of vets, and we currently employ more than 580 professional veterinary staff.
-This year, 35 vet graduates accepted the opportunity to commence their professional careers with Greencross through our unique graduate recruitment program and 14 vets joined us as joint owners in our in-store clinics.
-We are very excited to welcome these bright and talented young men and women to the Greencross team.
+Greencross is Australia's largest employer of vets, and we currently employ 650 professional veterinary staff.
+This year 50 vet graduates chose to start their professional careers with Greencross by accepting positions in our graduate recruitment program and 20 vets joined us as joint owners in our in-store clinics.
+We also made the decision to invest in an improved reward, recognition and remuneration program for our vets which has led to a lower vet vacancy rate and is expected to deliver ongoing benefits for the business.